 Topics are: Towards characterizing literary linguistics; Collocation, deviation and word play; Prosody, parallelism and performance; Discourse into discourse; Narration and representation of speech and thought; Reader positioning and response.

 This course treats literature as discourse and introduces the theory and practice of stylistics.
-It is designed to equip students with the techniques for making a critical analysis of and an aesthetic response to the subtle workings of language in multimodal texts of differing degrees of literariness.
+It is designed to equip students with the techniques for making a critical analysis of and an affective response to the subtle workings of language in multimodal texts of differing degrees of literariness.
+Since the course explores the relationship between language and literature, steering towards an interface, students are encouraged to select and refine concepts, topics, issues, materials and approaches they find most relevant and engaging.

 100% coursework consisting of: